Don Troiani

 Don Troiani (born 1949) is an American painter whose work focuses on his native country's military heritage, mostly from the American Revolution, War of 1812 and American Civil War.
 His highly realistic and historically accurate oil and watercolor works are most well known in the form of marketed mass-produced printed limited-edition reproductions, illustrated books, book compilations, museum and government collections.
-He is also a militaria collector.
+He also collects militaria.

 Biography

-Troiani was born in New York City and studied at the Pennsylvania Academy of Fine Arts and New York City's Art Students League between 1967 and 1971.
+Troiani was born in New York City and lived in Pound Ridge ,N.Y..
+He went to Fox Lane High School and afterwards studied at the Pennsylvania Academy of Fine Arts and New York City's Art Students League between 1967 and 1971.
+He currently lives in Connecticut.

 Artistic style and historical accuracy

 Don Troiani's paintings are realistic and academic in style, mostly oil on canvas or Gouache on paper.
 He uses posed models with clothing and equipment from his collection of original uniforms, equipage, insignia and weapons.
 Troiani also studies battlefields, weather conditions, and structures depicted in his paintings firsthand.
-In 1995, he designed the three Civil War battlefield commemorative coins for the United States Mint.
-His work has also appeared on a U.S. postal card commemorating the anniversary of the U.S. National Guard.
-Troiani is also a recipient of the Meritorious Service Award of the United States National Guard.
-Forty of his original paintings have been in a special exhibition at the "Museum of the American Revolution " in Philadelphia from October 2021 until September 2022.
+Forty of his original paintings have been in a special exhibition at the Museum of the American Revolution in Philadelphia from October 2021 until September 2022.
+Also the Heinz History Center, "Wars of Empire and Liberty" July 2023 through July 2024.

-Troiani's artwork has appeared widely.

 Militaria collector

 Troiani has an extensive collection of Civil War, War of 1812, Revolutionary War, and World War II uniforms, equipage, insignia and weapons.
 He also consults and appraises for museums and collectors on the subject of military artifacts.
 Items from his militaria collection have appeared in the Time-Life "Echoes Of Glory" series on the Civil War.
-Other artifacts of his have been loaned for exhibition at the Smithsonian Institution, Delaware Historical Society, Connecticut Museum of History, Museum of the American Revolution, Pamplin Park, The West Point Museum, Virginia Historical Society, Museum of the American Revolution, and the National Park Service Visitors Center in Gettysburg, Pennsylvania.
+Other artifacts of his have been loaned for exhibition at the Smithsonian Institution, Delaware Historical Society, Connecticut Museum of History, Museum of the American Revolution, Pamplin Historical Park, The West Point Museum, Virginia Historical Society, and the National Park Service Visitors Center in Gettysburg, Pennsylvania.